David Stephen Middleton: Employment at Miami-Dade PD

 During his tenure at the Miami Police Department, Middleton used his position to pick up and rape vulnerable young women.
 Among his victims was 16-year-old AC, whom he picked up off a street in Miami in September 1990 using the excuse that it was past her curfew and her parents were worried.
 After handcuffing her and lying that he would take her to the nearest juvenile correctional institution, Middleton instead drove to an area outside of town, where he proceeded to rape AC.
-After finishing with her, he dropped her off in an empty lot, warning her not to tell anybody about what had happened.
+After the assault, he dropped her off in an empty lot, warning her not to tell anybody about what had happened.

-Cosme ignored his warnings and immediately informed the authorities, who detained and charged him with rape.
+AC ignored his warnings and immediately informed the authorities, who detained and charged him with rape.
 At the trial, however, the jury was deadlocked on the rape charge.
 As a result, Middleton was instead convicted of false imprisonment and was allowed to plead guilty on the lesser charge of the battery, for which he was given a 5-year sentence at a local penitentiary.
 Middleton was paroled two years later and moved out of Florida, settling first in Colorado and then Nevada, where he found work as a cable TV repairman.